Katie Horstman: 1954 Championship Title

 In Game 1 of the AAGPBL Series, the Kalamazoo Lassies defeated the Fort Wayne Daisies 17–9 behind a four-hit, seven strong innings from June Peppas, who also helped herself by hitting 2-for-4, including one home run.
 Her teammates Carol Habben and Fern Shollenberger also slugged one each, and Chris Ballingall belted a grand slam.
 Pitching star Maxine Kline, who had posted an 18–7 record with 3.23 ERA for the Daisies during the regular season, gave up 11 runs in six innings and was credited with the loss.
 Hortsman connected two home runs for the Daisies in a lost cause, and her teammate Joanne Weaver slugged one.

 The Daisies bounced back in Game 2, hitting five home runs against the Lassies to win, 11–4.
 Horstman started the feat with a two-run home run to open the score in the first inning.
 In the rest of the game, Betty Weaver Foss added two homers with five RBI, while her sister Joanne and Geissinger added solo shots.
 Peppas, Nancy Mudge and Dorothy Schroeder homered for Kalamazoo.

-In Game 3, the Daisies won the Lassies, 8–7, fueled again by a heavy hitting by Joanne Weaver, who hit a double, a triple and a three-run home run in five at bats, driving in four runs.
+In Game 3, the Daisies defeated the Lassies, 8–7, fueled again by a heavy hitting performance by Joanne Weaver, who hit a double, a triple and a three-run home run in five at bats, driving in four runs.

 In Game 4, starter Gloria Cordes helped Kalamazoo to tie the series, pitching a complete game victory over the Daisies, 6–5.
-Habben drove in two runs who marked the difference, while Kline suffered her second loss of the Series.
+Habben drove in two runs which marked the difference, while Kline suffered her second loss of the Series.

 In decisive Game 5, Peppas pitched a clutch complete game and went 3-for-5 with an RBI against her former Daisies team, winning by an 8–5 margin to give the Lassies the Championship title in the AAGPBL's last ever game.
-She received support from Balingall (3-for-4) and Schroeder, who drove in the winning run in the bottom of the eight.
+She received support from Ballingall (3-for-4) and Schroeder, who drove in the winning run in the bottom of the eighth.
 Peppas finished with a .450 average in the Series and collected two of the three Lassies victories, to become the winning pitcher of the last game in the league's history.

 In four playoff appearances, Horstman was a .255 hitter (13-for-49) with three home runs and seven RBI in 15 games, including seven runs, three doubles and one stolen base, dividing her playing time at third base or catching.